poncest/Coursera-Python-for-Everybody/README.md

 # Python-for-Everybody
-Coursera Python for Everybody Specialization
+# Coding exercises for Coursera Python for everybody specialization